akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 This greatly depends on your altruism level.
 I could put some ads on the mobile app, but it would hide all my efforts on providing the best UX for the users.

-But personaly, I'll find a project interesting if it's technically challenging or with a great business opportunity.
+But personally, I'll find a project interesting if it's technically challenging or with a great business opportunity.

+<br /><br />
+### You start an article about your app

+... but you still haven't finished it.

+<br /><br />
+# D-Day

+Everything seems alright, your app seems ready.
+You can now submit it to the App Store.

+{% include image.html path="taka-quite-a-journey/launch.gif" path-detail="taka-quite-a-journey/launch.gif" alt="Archer - Go for it" %}

+Eventually you get rejected,

+< TODO picture >

+{% include image.html path="taka-quite-a-journey/rejected.gif" path-detail="taka-quite-a-journey/rejected.gif" alt="Archer - rejected" %}

+You remove the word Android from your application, you explain to your users why you need their location, you submit it again.

+And less than 12h after, your app has been approved.

+{% include image.html path="taka-quite-a-journey/appstore-approved.png" path-detail="taka-quite-a-journey/appstore-approved.png" alt="Appstore approved it" %}

 <br /><br />
 # In the end, you don't even use your own app